davebenson/doom4-walkthrough/README.md

 The Main Foundry Area is the large open area with molten metal floors and platform-walkways.

+## Mission 3: Fight: The Tunnel Of Secrets
+I'm not really sure where to include this protected tunnel system that various points of the Main Foundary Area.

+This is more of an exploratory area than a fight, but it is strewn with minor demons.

+It is hard to describe all the turns and the 3 entrances to this area, but it can be explored easily enough.
+Just make sure you find:
+* Codex Entry "..."
+* Secret #4 / Rocket Launcher:  To get to this secret area, you'll have to jump up to a nondescript ledge.
+Look for a room with a rotating red-light, over which is painted "UAC-HAL".
+Looking at that, the duct is just to the right of it.
+Enter into it, and it'll twist around to get to Secret #4, Elite Guard #

+There are three access points to this convoluted area.
+Here's a description of each of them:

+* Gore Nest #2 Access
+  * From Tunnel: look for ...
+  * From the vicinity of Gore Nest #2: ...
+* ...
+* ...

 ## Mission 3:  Gore Nest 1
 From the entrance area, exit into the Main Foundry Area.
 Jump left over a gap in the catwalk.
 To the right is a Possessed Soldier you can Death-From-Above Glory Kill (as needed for the combat challenge) and many possessed you can kill with one barrel (another Combar Challenge).

 Go back, though, through the door and find a Field Drone.
 Use it as you wish (I tend to like Assault Rifle's Tactical Scope).
+There is also Codex Entry "Environments / Foundry" here.

 Keep going back past some firey doors to a control console.
 You can try to unlock the door (you don't have access) or watch a replay to see where the Yellow Keycard Guard has gone.

 If you turn so we are facing away from the control console, there are two passages: the entrance on the right, and the left passage has the keycard.

-If you enter that passage, you'll see that the catwalk has broken, and you should see a guard on the other side.
+If you enter that passage, you'll see that the catwalk has broken, and you should barely be able to see a deceased guard on the other side, leaning against a non-functional door:  he has your Keycard.

 If you try to jump across, you'll land on a platform below.
-To your right is a small room with an Elite Guard.
+To your right is a small room with Elite Guard #1.

 Follow the green light to jump around and get up to a platform at the same height as you started.
-The highest platform should say MIXON.
-Look around at you should see a square opening you can jump into:  this is a SECRET, there is some armor here.
+The highest platform should say MIXOM.
+Look around at you should see a square opening you can jump into:  this is Secret #1, there is a suit of armor here.

 Finally, jump to the platform you could see from across the gap.
 Interact with the corpse to grab his biometric ID (ie his arm).
 You can jump the gap easily in this direction.
 The flaming door ahead is where the Gore's Nest is located.

 Go to the control console and use the dude's arm.
 Turn left twice to find the Gore's Nest.

 ## Mission 3: Fight: Gore Nest 1
-...
+This fight takes place in a somewhat dim and dirty one-story area.
+But, it's just ~5 Imps and ~3 Hell Razers so it is fairly quick.

 ## Mission 3: Gore Nest 2
 This gore nest is the only one in the Foundry's Main Area.

-## Mission 3: Fight: Prefight for Gore Nest 2
+## Mission 3: Fight: Gore Nest 2
-A good place to use the heat blast, and a fine place to work on the Curb Stomp combat challenge.
+Pre-Fight: A good place to use the heat blast, and a fine place to work on the Curb Stomp combat challenge.
 This is a mix of The Possessed, Possessed Soldiers, Imps.

-## Mission 3: Fight: Gore Nest 2
+Gather supplies then destroy the Gore Nest.

-As suggested by the gas tank, you may wish to use chainsaw here since you might be low on ammo.
+As suggested by the Gas tank near the Nest, you may wish to use chainsaw here since you might be low on ammo.
 Otherwise, just use a mix of weapons; I often mostly use Heat Blast here.
 This is a mix of Possessed Soldiers, Imps, and Hell Razers.

 ## Mission 3: Fight: Obtaining the Yellow Keycard
 To get here, go out of the Field Drone area, and go straight veering around the Blue Keycard Area.
 Before you enter, you may see some Plasma Ammo.